History of Trieste: The labour issue

-One must add, however, as recognized by Angelo Ara, that "undoubtedly existed an imperial interest in strengthening South-Slavic component, considered most loyal and" centripetal "of the Italian": this attitude was, for example, recognized by the Governor Hohenlohe in an official document.
-The Sestan notes for his part as the Austrian authorities would promote the Slavic migration from rural regions of Slovenia and Croatia and at the same time interfered with the migratory movement of Italians from the kingdom.
-To take a specific example, the Imperial Lieutenancy tried to include in the list of the drains of the port of Trieste of Slovenians living in other municipalities of the Karst and Upper Carniola.
-The imperial authorities showed themselves wary of the subjects of the Kingdom resorted immigrants and easy to expulsion measures against them, "the nationality of the Kingdom of Italy [...] was sufficient reason for the Austrian authorities did dell'Arme the face and when They believe appropriate, intervene with measures of forced eviction, with the most trivial pretexts; 35,000 would be about the expulsions of Italian subjects of the Kingdom in the decade from 1903 to 1913, ie up to the famous decrees of lieutenant Trieste Prince Conrad of Hohenlohe.
-"This contributed to exasperate the minds between the different ethnic groups.
-In 1913, after another decree of Prince Hohenlohe that included deportations of Italian, Slavic nationalist supporters held a rally the public against Italy, and then carry out a demonstration, shouting "Viva Hohenlohe!
-Down with Italy! ", Then trying to storm the Italian consulate.
+One must add, however, as recognized by Angelo Ara, that "undoubtedly there existed an imperial interest in strengthening the South-Slavic component, considered most loyal and" centripetal "of the Italian": this attitude was, for example, recognized by the Governor Hohenlohe in an official document.
+Sestan notes for his part as the Austrian authorities would promote the Slavic migration from rural regions of Slovenia and Croatia and at the same time impeding the migratory movement of Italians from the kingdom.
+To take a specific example, the Imperial Lieutenancy tried to include in the list of unloaders of the port of Trieste Slovenians living in other municipalities of the Karst and Upper Carniola.
+The imperial authorities showed themselves wary of the subjects of the Kingdom were easily driven to implement expulsion measures against them, "citizenship of the Kingdom of Italy [...] was sufficient motive for the Austrian authorities to make use of force when they believe appropriate, intervening with measures of forced eviction, with the most trivial pretexts; about 35,000 subjects of the Kingdom of Italy would be expelled in the decade from 1903 to 1913, up to the decrees of the lieutenant of Trieste Prince Konrad of Hohenlohe-Schillingsfürst."
+This contributed to increase the tensions between the different ethnic groups.
+In 1913, after another decree of Prince Hohenlohe that included deportations of Italians, Slavic nationalist supporters held a public rally against Italy, followed by a demonstration, shouting "Viva Hohenlohe!
+Down with Italy! ", then trying to storm the Italian consulate.